THE MYSTICAL ORDER OF SPIRITUAL BAPTIST INC.

 Let them especially embrace in brotherly affection those Ministers who, for the sake of Christ, are plagued with corruption, slander and indigence, detained in prisons, or held back from their ministry.
 They should take an active brotherly interest in them so that their sufferings may be burdensome and alleviated through the prayers and good works of their profession.

 Bishops and Abbesses in The Mystical Court

-  The Rules and Bylaws of the Church grants the faculty to each Affiliate Bishop or Abbess to dispense, in a particular

-  case, the faithful believer over whom they legally exercise authority as often as they judge that it contributes to

-  their spiritual welfare, except in those cases which have been especially reserved by the supreme, Mystical authority of
+The Rules and Bylaws of the Church grant the faculty to each Affiliate Bishop or Abbess to dispense, in a particular case, the faithful believer over whom they legally exercise authority as often as they judge that it contributes to their spiritual welfare, except in those cases which have been specially reserved by the supreme, Mystical authority of the Church.

-  the Church.

 Affiliate Bishops and Abbesses

 An Affiliate Church is a portion of the people of God which is entrusted to a Bishop or Abbess to be shepherded by him or her with the cooperation of the Executive Council.
 Thus by adhering to its pastor and gathered together by him through the Gospel and the Holy Spirit, it constitutes a particular church in which the one, Mystical Church of Christ is truly present and operative.